All new enquiries must be directed through the secretary via email at email@example.com

 Kyneton Dog Obedience Classes are held on Sunday mornings 10am to 11am at our temporary home the Cycling Velodrome at 12-15 Mollison Street, Kyneton.

-Please arrive at training at least 15 minutes early so you can get organised and walk your dog around the oval.
+Please arrive at training at least 15 minutes early so you can get organised and walk your dog around.
 This gives your dog an opportunity to ‘acclimatise’ and possibly take care of any last minute toilet needs.

 Your First Time

 The first Sunday of every month is when we commence our 4 week beginners dog program.
 Whether you have a puppy or an older dog you must complete our 4 week beginners program.
 (It’s really you we are training).
 As we have a limited number of volunteer trainers and want the best outcome for you and your dog we have a maximum of 13 dogs starting each month.
 New handlers taking over the training of the same dog are also required to attend the introduction class.

 At the start of your first class you must leave your dog in the car, this will help us set you up to give your dog the best first experience.
 As it is will be your dogs first time give your dog plenty of space from the other dogs.
 It will help them to settle down in what will be a very exciting Sunday morning for them.